dustinpfister/blog_posts/_posts/js-javascript-foreach.md

 ## 2 - javaScript forEach and other basic examples of similar array prototype methods

 So there is the Array forEach method, but there are other array prototype methods like map, filter and reduce.
-In this section i will be going over some quick examples of these methods.
+In this section I will be going over some quick examples of these array prototype method options.

 ### 2.1 - First off javaScripts forEach array prototype method